 Despite the fact that we do not integrate directly with Outlook, we still make it extremely easy to import all of your contacts through an Outlooks CSV file!
 Export this file from Outlook then use the Outlook importer in Settings >> Networks & Imports to add your contacts!

 While here, you can also connect your Outlook email account to Nimble via IMAP!
-For a complete walkthrough of setting this up, check out the following page: Setting up your IMAP account with Nimble.
+For a complete walkthrough of setting this up, check out the following page:.

 One of the niftiest tools in Nimble happens to be our “Advanced Search.”
 This feature helps you locate contacts that match very specific search criterias and go beyond the simple search for contact names, company, etc.